Janet Montgomery

 Janet Ruth Montgomery (born 29 October 1985) is an English film and TV actress.
 She first gained attention for her role as Ames in the second season of the television series Human Target (2010–11), and also for her appearance in the 2009 straight-to-DVD film The Hills Run Red.
-She played the lead character in the television drama Made in Jersey (2012), cancelled after eight episodes.
+She played the lead character in the television drama Made in Jersey (2012), cancelled after two episodes aired.
 From 2014 to 2017, she starred as the lead character, Mary Sibley, in the series Salem.
-Montgomery has played the role of Lauren Bloom on the television series New Amsterdam since 2018.
+From 2018 to 2023, Montgomery played the role of Lauren Bloom on the medical drama television series New Amsterdam.

 Career

 Although trained as a dancer at the Stella Mann College of Performing Arts, Bedford, Montgomery chose to pursue acting rather than dance professionally.
 Her lack of drama school training made it difficult for her to obtain acting representation initially.
 She achieved her breakthrough after producing a play with her friend Gethin Anthony.

 In 2008, Montgomery was cast as the love interest of the character Tony Stonem in an episode of the teenage drama Skins.
 She also appeared in both the TV movie Dis/Connected and the short film Flushed.

 The following year, Montgomery appeared in two straight-to-DVD horror-genre releases filmed in Sofia, Bulgaria – The Hills Run Red and the finale of the original Wrong Turn trilogy, Wrong Turn 3: Left for Dead and played the role of Fallyn Werner, a teenage killer in the Lifetime film Accused at 17.

 In 2010, Montgomery appeared in her first theatrically released film, playing Giselle in the independent horror film Dead Cert and the supporting role of Madeline in the Academy Award-nominated psychological thriller Black Swan – playing a Little Swan to Natalie Portman's Oscar-winning portrayal of the Black Swan.

 That same year Montgomery also signed on to play Paul Rudd's love interest in Our Idiot Brother.
 After seeing her audition tape in Los Angeles, producers worked around her schedule on Entourage and flew her to New York to begin shooting.
 While working on Entourage, Montgomery was invited to appear on The League, a critically acclaimed semi-improvised show about American football, and played Ambrosia the stripper in the first episode of the second season.